aul12/ROBOT/README.md

 that's why we apply a special colour filter beforehand.
 The contours then get checked on their circularity.

-#### Colour Filter (WIP)
+#### Colour Filter
-The colour filter was designed to get the best possible contrast between the ball and the field.
-To achieve this result we use two filters:
+The colour filter was designed to get the best possible contrast between the ball and its surroundings.
+Therefore we use two filters:
-* One filter is a simple red filter, using this filter the field is black and the line and the ball completely white.
-This is a problem, we get a good contrast while the ball is completely in the field.
-If the ball is on the line we have problems because there is no clear contrast between the white line and the white looking ball.
+* The first one is a simple red filter, changing objects with high green component to dark and bright or reddish objects to white.
+This however results in the Canny algorithm being unable to clearly distinguish between white lines and the ball.
+When the ball lies on said lines, its contours might melt together with the lines' ones.
+To avoid this problem we use a second filter.
 * The second filter is a simple green filter.
-After applying this filter to the original image the field and the line is white and the ball completely black.
-Then we invert the image to get the ball as the only bright object.
+After applying this filter to the original image the field and the line appear white and the ball completely black.
+We additionally invert the filtered image so the ball becomes a white object while the field and other objects become dark.

 Both images get combined, but with different weight.
-In short this leads all red areas to be completely white but all areas which are not red are gray to black.
+This results in an overall grayish image where only orange / red objects are clearly visible.

 #### Canny algorithm
 The canny algorithm detects edges based on the gradient in the image.